Adastra-thw/Tortazo/docs/getting_started.rst

 =================
 Use Tortazo: Execution Modes
 =================
-There are three execution modes in the current version of Tortazo, each of this allows gathering information from the TOR network and performing attacks against relays and hidden services.
+There are four execution modes in the current version of Tortazo, each of this allows gathering information from the TOR network and performing attacks against relays and hidden services.
 The execution modes are the following.

 Gathering Information